tdcosim/TDcoSim/docs/user_guide_introduction.md

 **TDcoSim** is intended to be used as a tool for studying static and dynamic impacts of distributed energy resources on the transmission system.
 Studies that can be conducted with the current version of the software are listed below:

-* Static studies
+* Steady-state studies

-  1. Analyze generator dispatch with DER over 24 hours.
+  1. Impact of DER on bulk power system load following or ramping requirements throughout the day and over the course of the seasons.
-  2. Analyze voltage profile of both T-system and D-system with DER.
+  2. Analyze voltage profile of both T-system and D-system with varying levels of DER penetrations.
+  3. Impact of different DER penetration levels on the voltage stability of BES via continuations power flow analysis.

 * Dynamic studies

-  1. Impact of DER's tripping during transmission system faults.
+  1. Impact of DER’s tripping/ride-through settings on bulk power system stability (both frequency and voltage) during and post transmission system faults.
-  2. Impact of DER's riding through during transmission system faults.
+  2. Parameterization and performance verification of DER_A and composite load model.
+  3. Impact of DER on the small-signal stability of bulk power system

 ***
-***Note:*** Examples of dynamic studies performed with TDcoSim are included in appendix.
+***Note:*** Examples of dynamic studies performed with TDcoSim are included in the **Examples** section.

 ***